-The barmaids knew that I was desperately holding onto something; and by Rich’s behaviour it looked as if he didn’t give a shit about me either way, so the barmaids played up to it.
-But I knew one day the tables would turn, because Rich did not seem to realise that they were turning every second, and they were turning in my favour.
+The barmaids knew that I was desperately holding onto something; and by Danny’s behaviour it looked as if he didn’t give a shit about me either way, so the barmaids played up to it.
+But I knew one day the tables would turn, because Danny did not seem to realise that they were turning every second, and they were turning in my favour.

 Don’t feel pity for me, as you read this book/blog you will come to understand why that person I was then did not need your pity, because she was stronger than even I knew.

-When we got home we took a selfie of us both together, Rich was grey, he looked ill in it.
-I looked sad, thinner, and younger than him!!
+When we got home we took a selfie of us both together, Danny was grey, he looked ill in it.
+I looked sad, thinner, and younger than him!
 Even then I can remember looking at it and thinking ‘this is killing him.’

 As usual we turned to music and alcohol, and it was music that would help pull us together over time.

 Addendum: A little note from eleven years on…

 I have writen and edited these passages so often, I do still feel the emotion at times of what I felt during this time; but it as if it is the emotion of someone else: another strong woman who got me to where we are today.